naundhini27/Cognizance2020/Task-4/README.md

 >FUNCTIONS

- There are about 14 functions outside the classes
+ There are about 14 functions outside the class

 ---